-1. The fee voucher can only be paid through PayPro ID as following:
+- 1. The fee voucher can only be paid through PayPro ID as following: - a.
+Online Banking (Internet /Mobile /Wallets):

 Fee payment can be made by using PayPro ID in the designated banks/wallets for Internet Banking and Mobile Banking as per following procedure.